Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 The last block height for which a precommit was signed.
 This value should increase continuously with each new block.
 A stalled height indicates the cosigner cluster is not signing for that chain.

-The dashboard shows `max by (chain)` — one value per chain, representing the most recent height signed across all cosigners.
+The dashboard shows `max by (chain)`, one value per chain, representing the most recent height signed across all cosigners.

 | Expected behavior | Problem indicator |
 |------------------|-------------------|